Are you that guy or gal who likes to put ice cubes in your wine?

 At Island Winery, our Harvest White sweet muscadine wine and our Riesling are delicious when served frosty cold.

-Chardonnay, especially oak-aged ones such as ours, should always be served warmer.
+Always serve Chardonnay a bit warmer, especially oak-aged ones such as ours.
 The recommended temperature is 45 to even 50 degrees.
 Our Southern Passion is sangria.
 It’s great on its own or as the base for your favorite sangria recipe.
 For a really special twist, try adding our cranberry wine to any cocktail that calls for cranberry juice.
 It also makes a fabulous cranberry martini!

 By Georgene Mortimer, Island Winery – Hilton Head Island.